There are many cookie-cutter real estate letter templates and samples that you can get for free or pay for.

 According to this government source, the Fair Housing Act prohibits discrimination in housing because of color, race, religion, national origin, familial status, sex, and disability.

-If you want to know why running ads for real estate on Facebook are in a special category, there you have it.
+If you want to know why running ads for real estate on Facebook is in a special category, there you have it.

 So, let’s say potential sellers receive a love letter.

-They may feel discriminated against in some way or form because the buyer paints a picture of children looking for Easter eggs in the yard.
+They may feel discriminated against somehow because the buyer paints a picture of children looking for Easter eggs in the yard.